-A: Driving on a skid pad to learn car control skills, on a handling course to tune those skills further, on a slalom to develop the skills to turn the car by changing its balance, and on real rally stage-type roads.
+A: First of all, lots of driving!
+Driving on a skid pad to learn car control skills, on a handling course to tune those skills further, on a slalom to develop the skills to turn the car by changing its balance, and on real rally stage-type roads.
 All of these driving experiences are in special areas of our 315-acre custom-designed facility – a facility developed specifically to help drivers learn about and experience rally driving.

-A: There is a minimum amount of classroom instruction – just enough to give you the knowledge and background to do what you really came for driving on gravel and dirt.
-Yes, the real classroom is inside the car.
+A: There is a minimum amount of classroom instruction – just enough to give you the knowledge and background to do what you really came for… driving on gravel and dirt.
+Yes, the real classroom is behind the wheel of the car.
 However, you’ll enjoy the time you do spend in the classroom, as we’ve developed what we believe is the most up-to-date, interactive and fun classroom training.